lukasorgovan/git_workshop/readme.md

 15. Pull changes to develop (and master if needed)
 16. Checkout to your feature branch and **Pull** from develop.

-## Bonus - if it's time, cherry pick and/or rebase

 ## Resources
 How to become advanced in git: read https://www.atlassian.com/git/tutorials/